-Nominations for the 2018 SACSA Awards and Recognition process are now open.
-All nominations are due by Wednesday, July 31, 2019 and all recommendations are due by Friday, August 5, 2019.
+Nominations for the 2019 SACSA Awards and Recognition process are now open.
+All nominations and recommendations are due by Friday, September 6, 2019.

 The SACSA Awards Nomination process requires the following:

 - A completed nomination form for the person being recommended for consideration for the award.
 Due by September 6, 2019.

 - Two completed recommendation forms from people who can speak to reason(s) the person deserves this award.
 Due by September 6, 2019.

 - A resume, Chronology of SACSA involvement, and High-Quality Photograph from the person being recommended for consideration for the award.